 You may recall that in 2013 the Parish Council entered Hampton in Arden in the Solihull Neighbourhoods in Bloom Best Village competition and we won!
 We entered again this year and are pleased to report that we received the 'Most Engaged Village' award.
 We were very grateful for the help of over 20 people who came to the Village Clean up, an all time record which we hopes indicated improving pride in our village.

 The construction of 5 houses on the site of the disused garages adjacent to Peel Close is now well underway and expected to be complete later this year.
 Following pressure from the Parish Council it is likely that 3 of the 5 houses will be given preference for tenants with a close association to the parish of Hampton in Arden by way of a local letting plan and who are in priority bands A, B or C on the Council's Housing Register.
 This applies to both first and subsequent lettings.
 If you would like more detail please contact the parish council.

 Unfortunately several cars have been broken into recently at the Sports Club and the existing CCTV was not able to show the car number plates clearly.
 The Sports Club have now upgraded the cameras so if any crime takes place they should be able to provide the necessary evidence.

 Fentham Trust Lake and Landscaping

-For some months work has been underway to develop this lovely facility on the far side of the Spinney.
+For some months work has been taking place on behalf of the Fentham Trust to develop this lovely facility on the far side of the Spinney.
 An integral element of the plan is a pathway, suitable for mobility devices and prams, from the far end of the Recreation Ground Car Park, crossing the sports field, through the Spinney and around the lake.
 So if it is a nice day and you are feeling a little intrepid please try out the new pathway when it is completed with it's smooth all weather surface.

 Please take some time to view all areas of the site and let us know how we may improve the service which we are providing.
 Remember, please advise us of your forthcoming events for the village diary.